Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README_calib.md

   - `(m1_ref_base - m0_ref_base)` comes from the reference gain of the reference cable
 - `(m1_ref - m0_ref)` comes from the reference gain of the current cable

-Finally, `ly_raw` is multiplied by the per-cable correction factor:
+Finally, `ly_raw` is multiplied by the per-cable correction factor and stored as `lightyield`:

 ```math
   \text{lightyield}_\text{out} = \text{lightyield}_\text{raw} \times \text{correction\_factor}(\text{cablenum})